-My works are dedicated and drawn to minimalist aesthetics, community-oriented design, color scheme and texture selection and a pop of playful elements.
+My works are dedicated to minimalist aesthetics, community-oriented design, color scheme and texture selection and a pop of playful elements.
 This year my design and style have been evolved around harmony with the Barras identity and the overall architectural language.
 I believe in sensory design and the role of designers in space-making and to study variations of texture and details.

 C³ | The Cube | CREATIVE COMMUNITY CAMPUS